XQ Institute: Programs

-XQ Institute's XQ:The Super School Project hosts a contest for new education ideas, and selects winners of funding awards.
-Representatives from schools that are selected become part of XQ's “community of practice,” designed for schools to exchange successful ideas with education researchers.
+XQ Institute's XQ:The Super School Project hosted a contest for new education ideas, and selected winners for funding awards.
+Representatives from schools were selected to become part of XQ's “community of practice,” designed for schools to exchange successful ideas with education researchers.
 As of 2018, almost 700 schools across the United States had applied for XQ grants.

-The institution also hosts the XQ Yearbook, a digital yearbook fort high school students, teachers and others to share their ideas and experiences, with submissions tied to XQ's funding for mental health.
-The organization also hosted a national contest along with civic engagement group For Freedoms for students to design visual art illustrating their vision for high school for the next generation.
+The institute also hosted the XQ Yearbook, a digital yearbook for high school students, teachers and others to share their ideas and experiences, with submissions tied to XQ's funding for mental health.
+The organization hosted other challenges over the years including a national contest along with civic engagement group For Freedoms for students to design visual art illustrating their vision for high school for the next generation.

+In 2024 a film called "The First Class" was released about the XQ school Crosstown High.
+The documentary was directed by Lee Hirsch ("Bully") and follows the founding class of students and teachers at Crosstown High.
+The public charter school was created by parents, teachers, students and other community members in Memphis, Tennessee to offer project-based learning so students are more engaged and see how what they're learning connects to the real world.
+Crosstown is also diverse by design, to heal a city scarred by racial segregation, and takes students from all over Memphis.
+The film is available for free and includes many resources for teachers, parents, students, and other community members to meet XQ's goal: rethinking the high school experience everywhere so all students are prepared for college, career, and whatever comes next.

 Organization

 XQ Institute is headquartered in Oakland, California.
 It is funded by the Emerson Collective, and its CEO is Russlynn Ali.